 Planning & Zoning Division

 The Planning and Zoning Division is responsible for long and short-range planning for unincorporated areas and communities throughout Cochise County.
-Staff in this division process applications associated with special use requests, rezonings, home occupations, subdivisions, and variances to the Zoning Regulations.
+Staff in this division process application associated with special use requests, rezonings, home occupations, subdivisions, and variances to the Zoning Regulations.
 The Planning and Zoning Division is also tasked with developing and updating the Comprehensive Plan.

 The purpose of zoning is to guide the development of land in accordance with the County's Comprehensive Plan and to promote the public health, safety, and general welfare of the County's residents.
-Zoning districts specify permitted land uses, minimum lot sizes, and certain sites development standards such as setbacks and screening.
+Zoning districts specify permitted land uses, minimum lot sizes, and certain site development standards such as setbacks and screening.
 There are 34 individual zoning districts in Cochise County.

 A new subdivision is created when a large parcel is divided into 6 or more, smaller parcels when any one of these parcels is smaller than 36 acres.
 The Cochise County Subdivision Regulations contain the procedures for creating a new subdivision.
 The purpose of the Subdivision Regulations is to implement the Comprehensive Plan Goals of promoting orderly growth, providing for adequate roads, utilities, water, and wastewater treatment, ensuring that structures are not built in areas subject to flooding, and ensuring an accurate legal description when dividing a large parcel into smaller lots for sale.